 Humanitarian Imperatives.
 Saving Lives from Nautical Distress and Shipwreck in Modern Europe

-The project examines the question of why and how the novel imperative emerged, how it was sustained, and what consequences emanated from it in culture and society.
-The investigation focuses on (1) the “moral economy,” the hybrid values embraced by the social movements for saving lives from shipwreck; (2) the culturally given patterns of discourse and practice around lifesaving and shipwreck; (3) the work lifeboat movements invested in achieving distinction from other moral and humanitarian ventures; and (4) discussing the consequences of this historical analysis for positions in moral theory, especially meta-ethics.
+The project examined the question of why and how the novel imperative emerged, how it was sustained, and what consequences emanated from it in culture and society.
+The investigation focused on (1) the “moral economy,” the hybrid values embraced by the social movements for saving lives from shipwreck; (2) the culturally given patterns of discourse and practice around lifesaving and shipwreck; (3) the work lifeboat movements invested in achieving distinction from other moral and humanitarian ventures; and (4) discussing the consequences of this historical analysis for positions in moral theory, especially meta-ethics.

 The research will be continued from 2020 to 2025 in the project Archipelagic Imperatives.
 Shipwreck and Lifesaving in European Societies since 1800, funded by the European Research Council (Consolidator Grant), Horizon 2020.

 Fig. above: Michael Peter Ancher: Redningsbåden køres gennem klitterne, 1883 (Detail).
 Source: Wikimedia